 - Tests: Analyzing and Evaluating Arguments

-On the LSAT, in law school, and throughout your legal career, you will need the ability to see and understand complex reasoning.
-This skill set is so valued by law schools and the legal community and is so vital to your success as a law student and future lawyer, that Logical Reasoning accounts for nearly half your score on the LSAT.
+The Logical Reasoning skill set is vital to your success as a law student and future lawyer—that LSAT Logical Reasoning sections account for nearly half your score on the LSAT.

 Practically speaking, that translates to 70 minutes of the total LSAT exam (maybe 105 if Logical Reasoning if your experimental section, as well).
 It makes up two of the four scored LSAT sections (with Logic Games and Reading Comprehension).
 You can test yourself with practice Logical Reasoning questions here.

 There are some specific actions you can take to better prepare yourself for LSAT Logical Reasoning.
 When you’re both prepping for and taking the test, read the question stem first to understand the type of question and what you're being asked to do, then read the argument stimulus carefully and fully understand the relevant parts before moving on to the multiple choice answers.

 When deciding on answer, while choices may look similar, the test will give you only one option that answers the question properly.
 Others will be wrong for one of a number of reasons—outside the scope of the argument, extreme language, improper flaw, etc. Keep in mind, the wrong answer choices have also been carefully constructed to be incorrect.
 There's no "close" answer choice.

 As stated by the Law School Admissions Council, the questions on LSAT sections do not have “tricks or hidden meanings”; therefore, the answers should be able to be found completely within the context of the passage in the Logical Reasoning sections.